kfrancischen/Yelp_recommendation_system/README.md

 #### This is the repository for Stanford 2014-15 CS221 Project.
 1. #####Description:
-This project is mainly about user's review evaluation and recommendation based on existed database of Amazon from 1995 to 2013.
-Database can be found in [Amazon database from SNAP](http://snap.stanford.edu/data/web-Amazon-links.html).
+This project is mainly about user's review evaluation and recommendation based on existed database of Yelp.
+Database can be found in [Yelp Challenge Dataset](https://www.yelp.com/dataset_challenge/dataset).

 2. **Contributers**:
   * Jiyue Wang: <jennifer.w0930@gmail.com>